-The purpose of this section is to detail how to manage z/VM and z/Linux using xCAT.
+This section details how to manage z/VM and zLinux using xCAT.

 - 1. Logon the xCAT MN as root using a Putty terminal - 2.
 Load Linux VMCP module on the xCAT MN (if not already)

 modprobe vmcp

 3. Set up the passwd table.
 This table will contain the default password for new nodes installed through autoyast/kickstart and other methods.